 Build a beautiful handmade dollhouse with these easy DIY plans.

-And what was born is this beautiful rolling dollhouse that is actually large enough for her 11″ dolls to fit inside (and even though the doorways).
+And what was born is this beautiful rolling dollhouse that is actually large enough for her 11″ dolls to fit inside (and even through the doorways).

 I am so excited to give this beautiful handmade dollhouse to my daughter this Christmas.
 It’s been so much fun building and decorating it.

-I am only planning on finishing the outside of the house and a couple of the rooms inside before Christmas so that we can work together later to create the perfect handmade dollhouse with lots of personal touches.
+I am only planning on finishing the dollhouse exterior and a couple of the rooms inside before Christmas.
+Then we can work together later to create the perfect handmade dollhouse with lots of personal touches.

 If not, you will need to buy 1 and 1/4 sheets, but then you will have plenty of left over pieces to create some fun little furnishings for the house too.

 PS Please excuse Eric’s nakedness.
 I was lucky to find him a pair of pants for the picture, but have no clue where his shirt has disappeared too.
 I just wanted to show the scale.